Hidden Secret Options Panel within your WordPress Admin Panel

 This is one of the cool little secrets that you should know about.
 WordPress has a Master Options Panel in the admin panel which is hidden.
-This page has a combination of all of your settings for your blog, and it is something that you should not mess with.
+This page shows a combination of all settings for your blog, and it is something that you should not mess with.
 Nevertheless you should still know about it because it is cool.

 In your blog URL add the following: